scottish-government-design-system/designsystem.gov.scot/components/breadcrumbs/index.md

 To understand user behaviour, clicks on breadcrumb items can be tracked through the original page path, the click URL, the click text, and a data attribute showing the item number, e.g.
 <code>data-navigation="breadcrumb-1"</code>

-Include a Schema.org representation of the breadcrumbs.
+You should include a [Schema](https://schema.org) representation of the breadcrumbs.
+One useful benefit of using Schema representation is that it allows a breadcrumb trail to be accurately displayed on search engines and will help users navigate the structure of your site.

 {% include example-frame.html type="JSON-LD" no-demo="true" name="schema" %}

+This [Google structured data guidance for breadcrumbs](https://developers.google.com/search/docs/data-types/breadcrumb) is a helpful reference.

 ## Accessibility features